 There are very rare moments when people open up a Kit Kat packet and chance upon a solid chocolate bar instead of one with a wafer inside.
-While many consider this a blessing in disguise, one woman feels that Nestle has done her a great disservice with the anomaly.
+While many consider this a

 Twenty-year-old law student Saima Ahmad from the north London, U.K. borough of Enfield is demanding a lifetime supply of Kit Kat bars after she found a bar without a wafer among the several bars she purchased last month, according to Yahoo News.

 “They go about advertising the unique concept of KitKat, but I’m so disappointed by what I have purchased,” the King’s College law student told Yahoo.
 “I’m hoping they will apologise to me and in future focus more on quality of their product.
 I wouldn’t rule out taking this further if Nestle do not apologise or compensate me adequately.
 As I mentioned in my letter of complaint, an unlimited supply of KitKat would do.”

 Ahmad reportedly wrote a letter to Nestle with the demand after her “monetary and emotional” loss.